Still using spreadsheets?

 If you’re like most marketers, spreadsheets have been a big part of your day-to-day work.
 Don’t get us wrong: spreadsheets are great for managing financial data and tracking business expenses, but they’re a terrible choice for content marketing workflows.
 It’s time for an upgrade.
 Marketers should make sure that they have a modern content approval process in place.

 Not sure why or how it affects your team?
-We’ve prepared a list with cons of using spreadsheets.
+We’ve prepared a list of cons of using spreadsheets.
 Once you understand the problem, it’s easier to find a solution that works best for you and your team.

 The main issue when it comes to spreadsheets is that you can’t visualize how your posts are going to look.
 There are only rows of text which offer you zero context.
 It’s easier to see what stands out and is not on brand when you can showcase your work in a visual way.
 This is why teams that still use spreadsheets often give irrelevant feedback and make uninformed decisions.
 Content can’t be created at the highest quality when you’re missing context.